-If you are a beneficial owner of shares, you should follow the instructions of your bank, broker or other nominee to change or revoke your voting instructions.
+If you are a street name stockholder, you should follow the instructions of your bank, broker or other nominee to change or revoke your voting instructions.
 You may also vote in person at the Annual Meeting if you obtain a legal proxy as described in the answer to the previous question.